zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/setup-heatwave/setup-heatwave.md

 ## Task 2: Load airportdb Data into HeatWave Cluster
 1. If not already connected with SSH, on Command Line, connect to the Cloud Shell

-2. On command Line, connect to MySQL using the MySQL Shell client tool with th following command:
+2. On command Line, connect to MySQL using the MySQL Shell client tool with the following command:

     ```
     <copy>mysqlsh admin@127.0.0.1 --sql</copy>